 – Claim all income from Springboard on your tax return and deduct project expenses by filling out a Schedule C.

 Sponsoring organizations nearly always charge fees to cover administration costs.
-Ours include a $95 application fee, a $95 annual fee to maintain membership in the program after the first 12 months, and 7% of any funds that are deposited with us.
+It's free to apply to Incubator, but programs that are admitted into the program are charged an annual fee on a sliding scale of $60.00 -$120.00, and 7% of any funds that are deposited with us.
 We also charge rush fees if we need to accommodate requests for materials on short notice.

 Springboard offers fiscal sponsorship because it is an important part of our non-profit mission; the fees do not cover the full cost of the program’s costs.